ggl/Log-Any-Adapter-Handler/README.md

 # DESCRIPTION

 Log::Any adapter for Log::Handler.
 Log::Handler should be initialized before
-calling `set`, otherwise you log messages end up nowhere.
+calling `set`, otherwise your log messages end up nowhere.
 The Log::Handler object is passed via the logger parameter.

 # SEE ALSO